Keeping Rainy Days at Bay with Lawn Drains

 plastic catch basin, yard basin, landscape basin, 24" catch basin

 Yard drainage comes to the front of every homeowner’s mind at least once.
-Maybe a new development upsets your neighborhood’s runoff balance.
-Perhaps an uphill neighbor’s new patio sends water sheeting through your backyard.
-Or, maybe the first rainstorm in a new home creates an unexpected pond.
+Maybe a new development upsets the neighborhood’s runoff balance, an uphill neighbor’s new patio sends water sheeting through your backyard, or maybe a large rainstorm creates an unexpected pond.
+There are several different ways to manage lawn and landscape drainage.

 Catch Basins as Yard Drains

-Catch basins are a good runoff solution in regions with non-porous dirt because they are designed to trap sediment and redirect the contained water offsite.
-Some basins have cut outs, called weep holes, in the basin floor to let water back into the ground, but they work best when rerouting water.
+Catch basins are a great water runoff solution in regions with non-porous dirt, because they are designed to trap sediment and redirect the contained water offsite.
+Some basins have cut outs or weep holes, in the basin floor to let water seep slowly back into the ground, but they are mainly used to reroute stormwater.

 • Connect the basin to smooth-walled or corrugated pipe